krishpr0/D_app/README.md

 * Deadline Reminders – Local notifications for approaching deadlines

 ## Classroom Features
+This includes the components which is used for the development of the classroom where teachers and student can collab, share, and submit assignments, tests, everyhing!!~!~!

 * Create Classrooms – Teachers have the ability to set up classrooms using invite codes
 * Join Classrooms – Students can enter classrooms by using invite codes